-An Associate in accounting degree is designed to prepare students for immediate entry into the accounting field.
-The online program offers a foundation of accounting knowledge and competencies as well as technical, managerial, communication and leadership skills.
+An Associate in Accounting degree prepares you for immediate entry into the accounting field.
+The ACBSP-accredited online program offers a foundation of accounting knowledge and competencies as well as technical, managerial, communication and leadership skills.

-Our faculty has experience from all over the world in their professional areas of expertise and brings real-life experience into their academic teaching.
-Our faculty comes from various walks of life as entrepreneurs, officers within financial institutions, Certified Public Accountants, lawyers, engineers, teachers and leaders of corporations and for-profit and non-profit organizations.
+As a student in the fully online accounting program, you will learn from faculty with experience from all over the world who bring real-life experience into their academic teaching.
+Our faculty comes from various walks of life as entrepreneurs, officers within financial institutions, Certified Public Accountants (CPAs), lawyers, engineers, teachers and leaders of corporations, for-profit and non-profit organizations.

-An Associate in accounting degree requires 60 credit hours:
+An Associate in Accounting requires 60 credit hours.

 General Education - 22 credit hours